kel151/1stmilestoneproject/README.md

 </ul>

 ## Testing
-The first step of my testing began by using <a href="http://ami.responsivedesign.is/">Am I Responsive?</a> to deduce whether my project was indeed responsive and compatible across all devices, the results of which can be observed at the beginning of this readme.
+The first step of my testing began by using <a href="http://ami.responsivedesign.is/">Am I Responsive?</a> to deduce whether my project was indeed responsive and compatible across all devices, the results of which can be observed at the beginning of this readme in the responsiveness preview.

 The second stage involved sharing the deployed link with a few friends to double check whether it was actually responsive or not, and this is where I ran into a curious issue.
-It would seem that the particular shade of pink that I used may appear differently on different devices, and this will probably negatively impact visbility.
+It would seem that the particular shade of pink that I used may appear differently on different devices, and this will probably negatively impact visbility for effected users.
 An example of this is shown below.

 This is what most users (myself included) see:
 ![Colour Difference 1](assets/img/colourdiff1.PNG)

-This is what some users may see:
+This is what a small number of users may see:
 ![Colour Difference 2](assets/img/colourdiff2.jpg)

 This occurs regardless of using DevTools or sites like Am I Responsive.
 So, essentially, if the colour appears correctly for you, then it will do so no matter what medium you view it through.
 Unfortunately, the same is true vice versa.
-While I remain unsure what the cause of this is, it would appear that this is may be due to one's individual device settings.
-This issue does seem to be to localised to a certain few, meaning that for the average user the project should appear normally.
-But this finding has given me a note of improvement and pointed me towards something that I can work to make better in the future.
+While I remain unsure what the exact cause of this is, it would appear that this is may be due to one's individual device settings.
+This issue does seem to be localised to the minority, meaning that for the average user the project should appear normally.
+But this finding has given me a note of improvement and points me towards something that I can work to make better in the future.

 The third step of my testing involved the utilization of [Code Verifier](https://validator.w3.org/), which yielded the following result:
 ![Code Verifier Test](assets/img/cvtest.PNG)